Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 There are no contraindications listed in the manufacturer's labeling.

-Ascorbic acid deficiency: IM, IV, SubQ: 70 to 150 mg daily is an average protective dose; doses 3 to 5 times the RDA may be adequate for conditions with increased requirements.
+Ascorbic acid deficiency: IM, IV, SubQ: 70 to 150 mg daily is an average protective dose; doses 3 to 5 times the recommended dietary allowance may be adequate for conditions with increased requirements.

 IM, IV, SubQ: 300 to 1,000 mg daily; dose and duration of therapy should be individualized; doses up to 6 g per day have been administered (per manufacturer).